guilhermehgbrito/lovelystay-backend/README.md

 <!-- TOC --><a name="running-the-migrations"></a>
 ### Running the migrations

-The migrations are stored in the `src/lib/db/migrations` directory, and run automatically when the Docker container is started.
+The migrations are stored in the `migrations` directory, and run automatically when the Docker container is started.

 You can also run the migrations manually using the following command:

 ```bash
 pnpm run migrations up
 ```

+Remember to run migrations from the root of the project.

 <!-- TOC --><a name="running-the-cli"></a>
 ### Running the CLI